GNEHUY/GNEHUY.github.io/_pages/about.md

 I graduated from School of Artificial Intelligence and Data Science, Univeristy of Science and Technology of China with a bachelor’s degree.

-My research interest includes dense retrieval, generative retrieval and RAG.
+My research interest includes:
+- Dense Retrieval
+- Generation-Augmented Retrieval
+- Large Language Model for Retrieval

 # 🔥 News